echoqshen/Final_project/README.md

 ### Dashboard
 ####
 To fully visualize the results of our analysis, we used JavaScript along with HTML and CSS to create an interactive web page that houses all the resulting graphs.
+Our interactive dashboard allows the user the ability to click on a drop down box to filter the graphs based on specific parameters such as the date and the category of the data.

 ![dashboard](Graphs/dashboard.png)